mtmcphail/kickstarter-analysis/README.md

 Based on this quick analysis, it appears that the fail rate is highest with 0-25 backers; Louise only had 10.

-While furter investigation is clearly needed, it appears that while Louise may have launched her campaign in an appropriate month and set an appropriate goal and duration of campaign, it fell short on number of backers.
+Clearly furter investigation is needed; it appears that Louise may have launched her campaign in an appropriate month and set an appropriate goal and duration of campaign, it fell short on number of backers.
 Why this ocurred requires additional data outside the scope of this dataset.